anazmhdd/ANPR_MINI_PROJECT/README.md

 -Security Systems: Enhancing surveillance in gated communities and institutions.

 Feel free to explore the repository, contribute, or provide feedback.
-Together, let's make advanced ALPR capabilities more accessible and efficient!"# ANPR_MINI_PROJECT"
+Together, let's make advanced ALPR capabilities more accessible and efficient!